nocheerleader/neurocomms/docs/app-overview.md

 Helps users generate and practice context-specific responses with varying tones, boosting confidence in social interactions.

 **User Story:**
 "As a neurodiverse professional, I feel anxious responding to difficult emails.
-I use ToneWise to generate three scripts, practice them aloud with AI-generated voice, and confidently send an appropriate reply."
+I use Elucidare to generate three scripts, practice them aloud with AI-generated voice, and confidently send an appropriate reply."

 **Tech Explainer:**
 Uses text-to-script generation models (PicaOS OneTool) combined with ElevenLabs API for voice playback.
 Saves user scripts and tracks confidence ratings in Supabase.